YinHK-gameDev/unity-learn/lighting/README.md

 >  In Unity, your Project can use real-time lighting, baked lighting, or a mix of the two (called **mixed lighting**).

+- **Global illumination**:
+  Global illumination is **a group of techniques** that **model both direct and indirect lighting to provide realistic lighting results**.
+Unity has two global illumination systems, which combine direct and indirect lighting.